raguilar27/FacebookClone/README.md

 # FacebookClone
-Clone of Facebook using SpringBoot backend and React Frontend
+Clone of Facebook using SpringBoot backend and Next.JS Frontend